 Field Training & Evaluation Program

 All newly hired entry-level and lateral transfer police officers are required to complete the Field Training and Evaluation Program (FTEP).
-The Fairfield Police Department’s maintain this program which exceeds the State of Connecticut POSTC requirements.
-The Fairfield Police Department’s Field Training and Evaluation Program is administered by the Patrol Division.
-This includes the selection and daily supervision of the Field Training Officers and the the day-to-day operation of the program.
+The Fairfield Police Department’s FTEP program exceeds the minimum State of Connecticut POSTC requirements.
+The Fairfield Police Department’s Field Training and Evaluation Program is administered by the Training Unit.
+Patrol Sergeants are responsible for the daily observation of the new officer.
+The Training Unit is responsible for the selection and general supervision of the Field Training Officers and the day-to-day operation of the program.